Skip to main content

 Be an ally

-An ally is someone who supports people who are in a minority group or who are discriminated against, even though they do not belong to that group themselves.
+An ally is someone who makes consistent efforts to uplift, empower and support equity-deserving groups, even though they are not a member of the group themselves.
 We all play a role in creating safe public spaces for our fellow British Columbians, so take steps to educate yourself and learn how as an individual you can make a difference.
 If you’re not sure where to begin, check out this helpful guide to becoming an ally and commit to the following three simple steps:

 2. Educate yourself.